-3.4 Alterations to monitoring programmes for 2013-2015
+3.5 Alterations to monitoring programmes for 2015-2017

-In designing and implementing the monitoring programmes for air/water discharges in the region, the Taranaki Regional Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, the obligations of the Act in terms of monitoring emissions/discharges and effects, and subsequently reporting to the regional community, the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, the obligations of the RMA in terms of monitoring emissions/discharges and effects, and subsequently reporting to the regional community.
+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.

-In the case of Taunt Contracting Ltd, the programme for 2011-2013 was unchanged from that for 2009-2011.
-It is again proposed that for 2013-2015, the monitoring programme remain unaltered.
+The monitoring programme for 2013-2015 was unchanged from that for 2011-2013.
+It is again proposed that for 2015-2017, the monitoring programme remain unaltered.
 A recommendation to this effect is attached to this report.